 What can be determined about social interactions and class structures?

 1. Students will conduct an “archaeological dig site” on the walls of the classroom by affixing their artifacts to a large roll of paper in chronological order.

 2. Students will work together to answer the questions on the Ancient Greek Artifact Analysis worksheet, located within the Resource Carousel, based on the chronology of ancient Greek art they have created.

-3. Students will then select one of the objects they researched and write a brief essay, a prompt for which is available in the Resource Carousel, about how that artifact reflects the history, values and ideals of ancient Greek civilization.
-Resources for this step: Ancient Greek Artifact Analysis Ancient Greek Artifact Analytical Essay Assignment and Rubric
+3. Students will then select one of the objects they researched and write a brief essay, an Essay Prompt for which is available in the Resource Carousel, about how that artifact reflects the history, values and ideals of ancient Greek civilization.

 Students will demonstrate: